In-Context Learning Dynamics with Random Binary Sequences: Related Work

 \textbf{Mechanistic interpretability of transformer models} \quad Prior work has characterized specific circuit-level implementations of simple high-level behaviors such as sequence copying, modular addition, and other primitive computational operations~\citep{nanda2023progress, goh2021multimodal, geva2020transformer, belinkov2022probing, li2022emergent, wang2022interpretability, chughtai2023toy, gurnee2023finding, foote2023neuron, lubana2023mechanistic, lieberum2023does, barak2022hidden, liu2022towards, zhong2023clock}.
 Our work differs in that we model hypothetical algorithms to characterize LM output behavioral patterns, without observing underlying activation patterns.
 We see this as analogous to cognitive science complementing neuroscience in the understanding of human cognition.
 We characterize the high-level ``cognitive'' representations in LLMs as a step towards connecting low-level explanations of neural circuits, such as induction heads, with sophisticated high-level behaviors that are characteristic of LLMs.

 \textbf{Language model evaluations} \quad Our work resembles evaluation benchmarks such as BIG-Bench~\citep{srivastava2022beyond} that use behavior alone to evaluate LM understanding and reasoning.
-However, as described later, the domain of subjective randomness is fundamentally different in that there is no ``correct'' answer.
+However, as described in the main text, the domain of subjective randomness is fundamentally different in that there is no ``correct'' answer.
 Linguistic probing attempts to characterize the structure of LM representations, but unlike our work, is a function of hidden unit activations rather than output behavior.

 \textbf{LLM Text Generation Dynamics} \quad Work on chain-of-thought reasoning in LLMs demonstrates how a few exemplars of detailed solutions or even a simple prompt like ``let's think this through step-by-step'' can dramatically impact model performance~\citep{wei2022chain, kojima2022large, srivastava2022beyond}, but typically only the model's final answer is analyzed, not the trajectory of its intermediate steps.
 Our memory-constrained Window Average model, inspired by \citet{hahn2009perceptions}, is similar in spirit to the claim of \citet{prystawski2023think}, that `[chain-of-thought] reasoning emerges from the locality of experience'. \citet{zhang2023language} demonstrate that invalid reasoning can snowball in LLMs, where hallucinations during intermediate steps lead to hallucinations in the final answer.